wagesj45/CapyKit/Documentation/Help/F_CapyKit_Helpers_SecurityHelper_SALT_SIZE.md

-# saltSize Field
+# SALT_SIZE Field

-Default size of the generated salt.
+Default size to use when generating a new salt.